-College can be overwhelming when you're trying to maintain your grades, work a part-time job and balance relationships.
+College can be overwhelming when you're trying to maintain your grades, work a part-time job and/or balance relationships.
 Most of us get distracted with push notifications, text messages and phone calls.
-According to recent research conducted by Dr. Larry Rosen, professor emeritus at California State University, Dominguez Hills, "the typical student" is "distracted for at least five out of every 15 minutes they set aside to study," most often as a result of texting and social media use.
+According to research conducted by Dr. Larry Rosen, professor emeritus at California State University, Dominguez Hills, "the typical student" is "distracted for at least five out of every 15 minutes they set aside to study," most often as a result of texting and social media use.

 With so much going on, it can be very difficult to stay focused, but it's not impossible.

-Here are a few tips to help enhance your productivity:
+Here are seven tips to help enhance your productivity: